microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaMSGroup.md

 ```

 In this example, we provide the ID to retrieve a specific group.
-Specify the `Id` parameter to get a specific group.

 ### Example 3: Get top five groups